procedurality60/twitter-ui-react-native/README.md

 2. Navigate to the project directory: `cd twitter-ui-react-native`
 3. Install dependencies: `npm install`
 4. Start the Expo server: `npm start`

-## Contributing 🤝

-We welcome contributions!
-Feel free to fork the repository and submit pull requests.
-Whether it's fixing bugs, adding new features, or improving documentation, every bit helps make this project better for everyone.

 ## Special Thanks 💌